KULeuven-COSIC/jitter_pipeline_trng/readme.md

 ## Publication

-The data contained in this archive supports the following publications
+The data contained in this archive supports the following publication:
 - Adriaan Peetermans, and Ingrid Verbauwhede. **[An Energy and Area Efficient, All Digital Entropy Source Compatible with Modern Standards Based on Jitter Pipelining](https://tches.iacr.org/index.php/TCHES/article/view/9814)**.
 In: *IACR Transactions on Cryptographic Hardware and Embedded Systems (TCHES)*, vol. 2022, no. 4, pp. 88-109, 2022.